-On September 25, 2020, the Company completed a private offering of \$575.0 million aggregate principal amount of 0.25% convertible senior notes (the "Notes"), including the exercise in full of the initial purchasers' option to purchase up to an additional \$75.0 million principal amount of the Notes.
-The Company received proceeds from the issuance of the Notes of \$559.7 million, net of \$15.3 million of transaction fees and other debt issuance costs.
-The Notes bear interest at a rate of 0.25% per year, payable semiannually in arrears on March 15 and September 15 of each year, beginning on March 15, 2021.
-The Notes were issued pursuant to an indenture, dated September 25, 2020 (the "Indenture"), between the Company and U.S. Bank National Association, as trustee.
-The Notes are general senior, unsecured obligations of the Company and will mature on September 15, 2025, unless earlier redeemed, repurchased, or converted.
+On September 25, 2020, Omnicell, Inc. completed a private offering of \$575.0 million aggregate principal amount of 0.25% convertible senior notes (the "2025 Notes"), including the exercise in full of the initial purchasers' option to purchase up to an additional \$75.0 million principal amount of the 2025 Notes.
+As referred to herein, "Omnicell, Inc." or the "Company" refers only to Omnicell, Inc., excluding its subsidiaries.
+Omnicell, Inc. received proceeds from the issuance of the 2025 Notes of \$559.7 million, net of \$15.3 million of transaction fees and other debt issuance costs.
+The 2025 Notes bear interest at a rate of 0.25% per year, payable semiannually in arrears on March 15 and September 15 of each year, beginning on March 15, 2021.
+The 2025 Notes were issued pursuant to an indenture, dated September 25, 2020 (the "2025 Notes Indenture"), between the Company and U.S. Bank National Association, as trustee.
+The 2025 Notes are general senior, unsecured obligations of the Company and will mature on September 15, 2025, unless earlier redeemed, repurchased, or converted.

-The Notes are convertible at the option of the holders at any time prior to the close of business on the business day immediately preceding May 15, 2025, only under the following circumstances: (i) during any fiscal quarter commencing after the fiscal quarter ended on December 31, 2020 (and only during such fiscal quarter), if the last reported sale price of the Company's common stock for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on, and including, the last trading day of the immediately preceding fiscal quarter is greater than or equal to 130% of the conversion price for the Notes on each applicable trading day; (ii) during the five business day period after any ten consecutive trading day period (the "measurement period") in which the trading price (as defined in the Indenture) per \$1,000 principal amount of the Notes for each trading day of the measurement period was less than 98% of the product of the last reported sale price of the Company's common stock and the conversion rate for the Notes on each such trading day; (iii) if the Company calls such Notes for redemption, at any time prior to the close of business on the scheduled trading day immediately preceding the redemption date, but only with respect to the Notes called (or deemed called) for redemption; and (iv) upon the occurrence of specified corporate events, as specified in the Indenture.
-On or after May 15, 2025 until the close of business on the scheduled trading day immediately preceding the maturity date, holders of the Notes may convert all or any portion of their Notes at any time, regardless of the foregoing conditions.
+The 2025 Notes are convertible at any time prior to the close of business on the business day immediately preceding May 15, 2025, only under the following circumstances: (i) during any fiscal quarter commencing after the fiscal quarter ended on December 31, 2020 (and only during such fiscal quarter), if the last reported sale price of the Company's common stock for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on, and including, the last trading day of the immediately preceding fiscal quarter is greater than or equal to 130% of the conversion price for the 2025 Notes on each applicable trading day; (ii) during the five business day period after any ten consecutive trading day period (the "measurement period") in which the trading price (as defined in the 2025 Notes Indenture) per \$1,000 principal amount of the 2025 Notes for each trading day of the measurement period was less than 98% of the product of the last reported sale price of the Company's common stock and the conversion rate for the 2025 Notes on each such trading day; (iii) if the Company calls such 2025 Notes for redemption, at any time prior to the close of business on the scheduled trading day immediately preceding the redemption date, but only with respect to the 2025 Notes called (or deemed called) for redemption; or (iv) upon the occurrence of specified corporate events, as specified in the 2025 Notes Indenture.
+On or after May 15, 2025 until the close of business on the second scheduled trading day immediately preceding the maturity date, holders of the 2025 Notes may convert all or any portion of their 2025 Notes at any time, regardless of the foregoing conditions.

-During the three months ended December 31, 2023 and 2022, none of the conditional conversion features of the Notes were triggered, and therefore, the Notes are not convertible during the first quarter of 2024, commencing on January 1, 2024, and were not convertible during the first quarter of 2023, commencing on January 1, 2023.
-Accordingly, the Company classified the Notes as a long-term liability in its Consolidated Financial Statements as of December 31, 2023 and 2022.
-Whether the Notes will be convertible following the first fiscal quarter of 2024 will depend on the satisfaction of the conversion conditions in the future.
+During the three months ended December 31, 2024 and 2023, none of the conditional conversion features of the 2025 Notes were triggered, and therefore, the 2025 Notes are not convertible during the first quarter of 2025, commencing on January 1, 2025, and were not convertible during the first quarter of 2024, commencing on January 1, 2024.
+Accordingly, the Company classified the 2025 Notes as a long-term liability in its Consolidated Financial Statements as of December 31, 2023.
+As the 2025 Notes will mature on September 15, 2025, the Company classified the 2025 Notes as a current liability in its Consolidated Financial Statements as of December 31, 2024.